 Business in an SMSF: Pros & Cons

 Self-managed superannuation funds, or SMSFs for short, are simply do-it-yourself superannuation funds.
-Owning an SMSF is a popular way to save for retirement because it gives you simple control over how your super is invested.
-We’ll look at the potential and things to think about before considering running a business within an SMSF and/or investing SMSF monies into another business.
+Owning an SMSF is a popular way to save for retirement.
+It gives you simple control over how you invest your super.
+This article looks at the potential benefits and key considerations.
+We focus on running a business within an SMSF or investing SMSF monies into another business.

 Running a Business in an SMSF.